ollyxar/quantum/README.md

 Description
 -----------
 QUANTUM is a fast and light framework for building websites or web-applications.
 With QUANTUM You can build site with any difficulty level.
-It may Personal website, E-commerce website or Highload project.
+It may be Personal website, E-commerce website or Highload project.